 It’s rather straightforward, though, and a typical round rarely lasts long.
 Just open up the game and you can instantly start betting – there is no limit to the number of players at one time.

 The game uses two decks – one standard deck of 52 playing cards and a deck of 52 Bonus cards.
-The Bonus deck includes a bunch of multipliers and bonuses.
+The Bonus deck includes many multipliers and bonuses.
 Your goal is to predict which regular playing card will be drawn first.

 You start playing Dead or Alive: Saloon Live by placing bets.
-You can place a bet on any card or combination of cards, including a suit, a specific value, or any combination of the two.
+You can wager on any card or combination of cards, including a suit, a specific value, or any combination of the two.

 Note that every bet technically covers only one card and has a base payout of 20x.
 For example, placing a bet on Hearts actually places 13 bets on all cards of that suit.